Best practices to improve your accounts receivable process

 Your credit application process should link seamlessly with your customer database and populate it with current, accurate records.

-Incorrect contact details lead to missing invoices and late payments.
+Incorrect contact details lead to missing invoices and late customer payments.
 Incorrect credit limits or erroneous discounts can be tracked and rectified quickly.

 Incorrect allocation of payments results in angry customers and embarrassed staff.
+It'll be your up-to-date customer database that helps to foster good customer relationships, receive consistent payments, and enhance customer satisfaction.

 In addition to streamlining your accounting procedures, a robust customer database can be used for effective marketing, product surveys, customer analysis, and so much more.